vuejs/v2.vuejs.org/src/guide/migration.md

 - How many times you get distracted and start playing with a cool new feature. 😉 &nbsp;Not judging, it also happened to us while building 2.0!

 - Which deprecated features you're using.
 Most can be upgraded with find-and-replace, but others might take a few minutes.
-If you're not currently following best practices, Vue 2.0 will try harder to force you to.
-This is a good thing in the long run, but could also mean a signifcant (though possibly overdue) refactor.
+If you're not currently following best practices, Vue 2.0 will also try harder to force you to.
+This is a good thing in the long run, but could also mean a significant (though possibly overdue) refactor.

 ## Templates